claraj/river-level/README.md

 Mississippi River in Brooklyn Park, 05288500
 Minnehaha Creek at Hiawatha Avenue in south Minneapolis 05289800 Shingle Creek, north Minneapolis 05288705

+To use this API, you can only set the site number and number of days of data leading up to today.
+The API returns the gauge height for the river.

+Examples:

+http://127.0.0.1:5000/api/river/05331000/3   Three days of data for the Mississippi in St. Paul. http://127.0.0.1:5000/api/river/05288705/365    365 days of data for Shingle Creen in Minneapolis.

+The number of days must be between 1 and 365.

+The original API is slower when requesting larger amounts of data.
+If you want a year of data, it will take a few seconds.